ahashemiz/random_forest_scratch/README.md

 ### Bootstrapping

 As briefly mentioned above, the purpose of bootstrapping for random forests is to train a number of decision trees that are as independent and identically distributed as possible by using different but similar training sets.
 Each tree trains on a slightly different subset of the training data.
 Bootstrapping, in theory, pulls from the underlying distribution that generated the data to generate another independent sample.
-In practice, bootstrapping about 2/3 of the training data and leaving 1/3 for "out of bag" (OOB) validation is a good rule of thumb or starting point.

 The algorithm for fitting a random forest is below: